goshiphq/goship-cms/content/blog/understanding-ltl-and-parcel-shipping-what-is-best-for-my-small-business.md

 ---
-title: "Understanding LTL and Parcel Shipping: What’s Best for My Small Business?"
+title: What's the Difference Between LTL Freight & Parcel Shipping?
 intro: s a business owner, you will need to look for a secure and economical way to send your products to your customers.
 Most e-commerce business owners are familiar with the sky-high fees of small parcel carriers like FedEx, DHL, and